brentp/peddy/README.md

 This create **ceph-1463.html** which you can open in any browser to interactively explore your data.

-It will also create create 3 csv files and 3 QC plots.
+It will also create create 4 csv files and 4 QC plots.
 These will indicate:

 + discrepancies between ped-reported and genotype-inferred relations
 + discrepancies between ped-reported and genotype-inferred sex
 + higher levels of HET calls or more variance in ref / (ref + alt read) for het calls.
++ an ancestry prediction based on to projection onto the thousand genomes principal components

 Finally, it will create a new file ped files `ceph1463.peddy.ped` that also lists the most useful columns from the `het-check` and `sex-check`.
 Users can **first